FARI-brussels/FARI-brussels-demo-fari-haptic-device-generate3D-backend/README.md

 ### Endpoint: `/generate`

-Generates 3D models based on a given text prompt and saves them as .obj files.
+Generates a single 3D model based on a given text prompt and saves it as an .obj file at a specified path.

 #### Method: `POST`